diantonioandrea/pacs-project/README.md

 Executables are located in `executables/` and their outputs in `output/`.

+:warning: Make sure to take a look at the [Makefile](./Makefile) as it provides more options to modify the code's behavior.

 ### Compiling the Report

 The report for the project can be compiled by: